ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

     }
 ```

-All future system calls will see "/tmp/sandbox_tmp" as the root "/".
+All future system calls will see `/tmp/sandbox_tmp` as the root `/`.
 Therefore this provides the filesystem isolation which is a crucial element of our sandbox.

 It is not fullproof and possible to escape this chroot jail using tricks mentioned in the [manual](https://man7.org/linux/man-pages/man2/chroot.2.html).
 Also, often this is not very flexible when used alone like this.
 What if you want to isolate the files produced by the sandboxed application from the processes running outside the sandbox?
 Or if you want to mount a new tmpfs just for this process?
 Or if you want to share (or bind mount) a local directory into the sandbox, like the `-v` or `--mount` option in docker - ` -v /data/dir/outside:/data/dir/inside_sandbox`.
-Lucky for us, Linux provides namespaces which can be used to solve these problems.
+Lucky for us, the linux kernel provides namespaces which can be used to solve these problems.

 ## Namespaces